TMEA Exhibit Rules & Regulations

-TMEA agrees to refund 50% of all fees previously paid by exhibitor.
-The remaining 50% shall cover a sharing of costs, expenses and commitments.
+TMEA agrees to refund 50% of all fees previously paid by the exhibitor.
+The remaining 50% shall cover a sharing of costs, expenses, and commitments.
 Thereupon, this agreement shall be deemed canceled by mutual consent, and TMEA shall be relieved from all responsibility thereunder.

 U. Exhibitor-Appointed Contractors (EAC)

 Exhibitors may utilize Exhibitor-Appointed Contractors (EAC) for use during the TMEA Clinic/Convention.
 An EAC is a person or company other than the designated “official” or “exclusive” contractors that provides a service (supervision, display installation and dismantling, advertising agencies, models, florists, photographers, computer firms, audiovisual firms, etc.) and requires access to the exhibit hall any time during the installation or dismantling or show dates.
 Exhibitors are responsible for advising TMEA of the names, addresses and contacts for these EAC’s.
 All EAC’s will be required to submit certificates of insurance for Commercial General Liability Insurance, Business Automobile Liability and Worker’s Compensation Insurance, valid in the state of Texas.
 EAC’s will cooperate w/official contractor and all unions.

 With the exception of service animals (as defined by the ADA), no animals are allowed in the Henry B. Gonzalez Convention Center.

 Booth representatives wearing Exhibitor badges will be permitted to enter the Exhibit Hall 1.5 hours before each day of the Exhibition and will be able to remain in the Exhibition area one hour after closing, with the exception of move-in and move-out.
 Exhibitors that require additional time must check with TMEA management.